Williams deal would hasten Energy Transfer's Marcellus dominance

-HOUSTON (Reuters) - Williams Companies Inc (WMB.N) has spurned Energy Transfer Equity’s (ETE.N) $48 billion takeover offer for now but a tie-up would give the company a dominant position in the fastest-growing natural gas market in the United States: the Northeast’s Marcellus Shale.
+HOUSTON, June 23 (Reuters) - Williams Companies Inc has spurned Energy Transfer Equity’s $48 billion takeover offer for now but a tie-up would give the company a dominant position in the fastest-growing natural gas market in the United States: the Northeast’s Marcellus Shale.

 The deal, which would be one of the largest pipeline acquisitions ever, also would give Energy Transfer Chief Executive Kelcy Warren a new foothold in the deepwater Gulf of Mexico.